cyberphone/java-cfrg-spec/README.md

 Private keys created by `OKPPrivateKeySpec` **must not** define this link and thus produce PKCS 8 version 1 for `getEncoded()`.

+This is surely not an ideal solution but I believe this is how it works for the other key types as well :-)

 ```java
 String curve;  // Algorithm name
 byte[] x;      // Public key value